 The BLUF publishes, for each variable, individual and mean ("consensus") forecasts.
 The mean is taken over all forecasters participating in that month.
 Forecasts are made for several quarters into the future.
 For each horizon forecasters are asked to forecast the average value of that variable during the future quarter in question.
 Note, the realized value of any variable for the quarter in which forecasts are released is not known at forecasting time since such data is available only after the quarter ends.
 As a result, each set of forecasts includes "current quarter" forecast which is denoted by the horizon h = 0.
 Hence, h = 1 means "the quarter following the quarter in which the forecasts were made."
 The BLUF publication was initiated in 1983:01 and circulated forecast data with horizons of h = 0, 1, ..., 4 quarters.
 The initial version of the files provided data for the Fed Fund rate, 1-month Commercial Paper rate, 3-month T-Bill rate, 30-year Treasury Bonds rate, AAA long term corporate bonds rate, growth rates of GNP, changes in the GNP deflator and CPI.
 In 1988:01 the BLUF added individual and market mean forecasts to complete the yield curve on treasury securities covering also maturities of 6 months, 1 year, 2 years, 5 years and 10 years.
-In 1992:01 forecasts of GNP and GNP deflator were replaced by forecasts of GDP and GDP deflator.
-The switch coincided with the substitution of GNP by GDP undertaken by the Bureau of Economic Analysis.
 In 1997:01 the forecast horizon was expanded by one quarter and from that date h = 0, 1, ..., 5 quarters.
-Hence, a uniform panel data set for the entire term structure of interest rates is available starting in 1988:01.
-The data set has undergone other minor changes since its first release but these are not relevant to this paper and are thus not reported here.
+Hence, a uniform panel data set for the term structure of interest rates is available starting in 1988:01.
+The data set has undergone other minor changes since its first release.
+These are not relevant to this paper and are not reported here.

 In the empirical work we use a month as a unit of time.
-Hence, our first task was to translate quarterly mean forecasts to monthly forecasts.
-This was accomplished by an interpolation procedure which selected for each date t and for each variable the B-form of a least squares cubic spline piecewise polynomial which minimized the squared deviations from the given forecasts.
+Hence, we had to translate quarterly mean forecasts to monthly forecasts.
+This was accomplished by an interpolation which selected for each t and for each variable the B-form of a least squares cubic spline piecewise polynomial which minimized the squared deviations from the given forecasts.
 When a variable is recorded monthly then all forecasters actually know at each date the realized monthly variable at hand for those months of the present quarter which have already past.
 This clearly applies to all interest rate data.
 Hence, it was useful to include in all interpolations past realized data of the variable in question for one quarter before date t (hence, three monthly observations).
 This procedure improves continuity at date t.
 An optimal polynomial is computed for each date and utilizes no future market data of any kind.
 At the end of the interpolation we have monthly data with monthly forecast horizons h=1,2,...,12.